facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 As discussed in the paper, we found that we had better annotation quality if we screened Turkers with an 'onboarding' comparison, consisting of a weak baseline conversation and a human-human conversation.
 Our code is set up so that this is optional.

 By default, `block_on_onboarding_fail` in `conf/example.yaml` is set to `true`, which means that workers who fail onboarding will be soft-blocked.
 In other words, they won't be able to see or complete any more HITs from you, but won't receive any notification that they've been blocked.
-The Mechanical Turk qualification name used to soft block must be set with `block_qualification`.
+The Mechanical Turk qualification name used to soft block must be set with `mephisto.blueprint.block_qualification`.

-By setting `onboarding_threshold`, you can also adjust the minimum proportion of onboarding tasks (if you have multiple) that must be answered correctly to pass onboarding.
+By setting `mephisto.blueprint.onboarding_threshold`, you can also adjust the minimum fraction of onboarding tasks (if you have multiple) that must be answered correctly to pass onboarding.

 ## YAML and CLI arguments